Growth Mindset

 Organizations should differentiate between best efforts, which are to be commended, and carelessness, which is unacceptable.
 Those who try but fail should be given thorough feedback sessions to discover what went wrong and how the organization can learn from the experience.

-Provide opportunities for reskilling and upskilling
+Provide opportunities for upskilling and reskilling

 The growth mindset originated with the idea that the right attitude is essential for expanding a person’s abilities.
 However, another factor that enables development is learning.
-Reskilling is the practice of adding to an employee’s skills so that they may move laterally within an organization.
+Reskilling is the practice of adding to an employee’s workplace skills so that they may move laterally within an organization.
 Upskilling means enhancing a worker’s current skill level.
 Through related L&D programs, employees can put their growth mindset into action and acquire more qualifications.

 Enable coaching programs